 Also, you can set span flush wait timeout, that is max time the function will wait for the spans to be ingested by the Splunk APM.
 Default is 1 second.
-Timeout is controlled with a following property (value in seconds):
+Timeout is controlled with a following property (value in milliseconds):

 If you want to use a different exporter, set the OTEL_EXPORTERS environment variable.
 Other exporters have their own configuration settings.
 For more information, see the OpenTelemetry Instrumentation for Java on GitHub.

 Set the environment in Splunk APM for the service with the OTEL_RESOURCE_ATTRIBUTES environment variable: